 About story body

-Going back as far as I can remember, I always had a passion for the web.
-I found it amazing (and still do) when you think of all the crazy ways in which it has transformed our little planet.
+Going back as far as I can remember, I’ve always had a passion for the web.
+I found it amazing (and still do) when you think of all the crazy ways in which it is transforming our little planet.

-I wanted to get right at the heart of something which affects us all.
-The problem should be so widespread that it seems laughable that we haven’t fully solved it yet.
-It should also compound — getting harder (and harder) as more businesses come online…. and the only problem which stood out of this description was naming.
-Business naming, product naming and brand naming affects every business, new or old, and gets to the very heart of how our internet hangs together (using the system called DNS which links website names to their real addresses, which are in fact numbers.
-What we need, is a household name which is known to solve this well.
-We need an Airbnb for naming.
+What is a problem that is so widespread that it seems almost laughable that we haven’t fully solved it yet?
+A problem which compounds — getting harder (and harder) as more businesses come online… The problem is naming.
+Business naming, product naming and brand naming , which can affect every business, new or old, and gets to the very heart of how our internet hangs together (using the system called DNS).
+What we need, is a household name for naming.

 The first time I experienced “the problem”

-The first time I experienced this particular pain, it was the year 2003, and I was working on a side project.
-I was buying my first domain name and I had such high hopes for this little domain (which was an early MetaSearch Engine called STORM Surfer!).
-But even way back then, to find a good domain name was an incredibly difficult and a fraught process, due in part to all the squatters.
-You often had to search literally all night long to get an acceptable name, only to discover there was already a trademark or protection covering it!
+The first time I experienced this pain myself it was the year 2003, and I was working on a side project.
+I was buying my very first domain name and I had such high hopes for this little domain.
+Even way back then, to find a good domain name was an incredibly difficult and a fraught process, mostly due to all the squatters.
+You often had to search all night long to get just an OK name, only to discover later there was already a trademark covering it.

 Back in 2003, do you know what happened during my very first domain purchase?
-Right as I was buying, naivety kicked in big-time…and I only purchased the .CO.UK domain (not the dot-com) thinking I’d start there and get the other one soon!
-But on realising my error, when I came back to get the .COM it was already gone!!
+Right as I was buying, naivety kicked in big-time…and I only purchased the .CO.UK domain thinking I’d start here, and purchase the other one soon.
+But on realising my error, when I came back to get the .COM it was already gone!
 I was like 😲

 Classic mistake, and one which I hope you are able to avoid.